epistemex/vdj-data/README.md

     git clone https://github.com/silverspex/vdj-data.git

-Or SSH if you prefer.
 Then cd into `vdj-data/`.

 Real world usage
 ----------------

 If you are new to Node.js development, here are a few tips to get you started.
-You will have to use the CLI, or command line during development.
+You will have to use the CLI (the command line) during development.

+- Make sure Node.js has been installed correctly.
 - Create a folder on your disk where you want to write and store your scripts.
-- CD into that folder via command line (cmd) and run `npm init -y` (Node.js must already be installed, see link above).
+- CD into that folder via command line and run `npm init -y`.
 This will create a `package.json` file in that folder.
-- Now install `vdj-data` from the command line: `npm i silverspex/vdj-data`
+- Now install `vdj-data` from the command line: `npm i silverspex/vdj-data` which is added to the mentioned package.json above.
 - You are now ready to go.
 Go to [npmjs.com](https://www.npmjs.com/) to see other cool packages you can optionally add to your project.